danh12151/flutter-dev-test/README.md

 ## Required dependencies
 - [rect_getter](https://pub.dev/packages/rect_getter) This library allows creating a global key for every rendered widget.
 It is used to provide specific index for every section, which is compatible to implement for tab bar indexes.
-- [scroll-to-index](https://pub.dev/packages/scroll_to_index) This library offer AutoScrollController to replace normal ScrollController.
+- [scroll-to-index](https://pub.dev/packages/scroll_to_index) This library offer `AutoScrollController` to replace normal `ScrollController`.
 It has a `scrollToIndex` function, which is used for scroll to the section when tapping on tab bar.
 - [intl](https://pub.dev/packages/intl) This library is used to format the price with commas separating the thousands.

 ## Notes